-3.10 For Emission Points AA-101a, AA-101b, AA-102, AA-105, and AA-106, the permittee shall limit the hours of operation of each affected source while utilizing No. 2 fuel oil and/or diesel fuel to no more than a total of 48 hours during any calendar year.
-However, periods of start-up, natural gas curtailment, or natural gas supply emergencies will not count towards the referenced operational restriction for an affected source.
+3.10 For Emission Points AA-101a, AA-101b, AA-102, AA-105, and AA-106, the permittee shall limit the hours of operation of each boiler while utilizing No. 2 fuel oil and/or diesel fuel to no more than a total of 48 hours during any calendar year.
+However, periods of start-up, natural gas curtailment, or natural gas supply emergencies will not count towards the referenced operational restriction for a boiler.